HwWobbe/HwWobbe.github.io/README.md

 * the file (type) may be a requirement
 * this repo was not apparent
 * Most recent confirmation edit, reviewed 2018.12.26 to prove that at least a "Commit directly" works reliably for me.
-* Apperently there may be a delay in seeing the effect on an update Commit.
+* Apperently there is a delay in seeing the effect of an update Commit.
 * Review AccessMethods and the documentation findings contained in TwH.

 <hr>